Friends of Animals

 I'm in better condition [after going vegan].
 My endurance has gone up, and I haven't gotten tired at all during the whole season. - Atlanta Hawks guard, Salim Stoudamire

-You can start being cruelty-free today.
-Change yourself, change the world!
+You can start living a cruelty-free life today.
+When we change ourselves, we change the world!

 Our food choices have far greater ramifications than most of us realize, especially for spiritual and psychological health, peace and social justice.
 Inquiring deeply into food brings us to the hidden core of our culture and beyond: to a path of immense and inviting social transformation and personal healing.
 By understanding and transcending the "military-industrial-meat-medical-pharmaceutical complex" we can awaken vibrant natural health and our inherent capacity for compassion and wisdom.